 Give this kind of blamer a task, and they will be quick to take shortcuts, sidestep it, bob and weave around critical aspects, and drag their feet.
-If they get it done, it’ll probably be done late and poorly.
+It’ll probably be done late and poorly if they get it done.

-Taking personal responsibility means having the courage to take chances and then taking full responsibility when you fail, or you make a mistake.
+Taking personal responsibility is a crucial skill in life.
+It means having the courage to take chances and then taking full responsibility when bad things happen or when you fail or make a mistake.

-And you will fail, and you will make mistakes.
+And bad things happen, and you will fail and make mistakes.

-Suck it up, apologize for it, learn from it, accept that you’re only human, then reset and try again.
+The good news is that you can take a deep breath, suck it up, apologize for it, learn from it, accept that you’re only human, just one person, and then reset and try again.

 In an article he wrote for Huffington Post, Mike pointed out the value and the power of allowing for mistakes: